Can't See The Forest for the Trees: Navigating Metric Spaces by Bounded Hop-Diameter Spanners: Applications

-We shall prove three claims which will imply the guarantees of the algorithm in \Cref{fig:ApproximateSPT}.
+We shall prove three claims which will imply the guarantees of the algorithm in \Cref{alg:approxSPT}.
 Intuitively, \Cref{claim:tree} proves that, throughout the execution, the graph $T$ maintained by the algorithm is a tree.
 Then, \Cref{claim:dist} shows that the value $\dst$ for each vertex $v\in T$ will be an upper bound on its distance from the root, denoted by $\delta_T(rt, v)$.
 Finally, \Cref{claim:stretch} implies that upon termination, all the vertices have a $\gamma$-stretch path to the root.

-\begin{claim} Throughout the execution of $\emph{\textsc{ApproximateSPT}}(rt)$, graph $T$ is a tree. \end{claim} \begin{proof} Initially, the claim holds vacuously, since $T$ consists of vertex $rt$ and no edges.
-The only place where $T$ changes is line \ref{line:changePi} of $\textsc{Relax}(u, v)$.
-It is important to notice that the order of relaxations performed at line \ref{line:pathRelax} allows us to assume that whenever $\textsc{Relax}(u, v)$ is executed, $u$ is in $T$.
+\begin{claim} Throughout the execution of $\textsc{ApproximateSPT}(rt)$, graph $T$ is a tree. \end{claim} \begin{proof} Initially, the claim holds vacuously, since $T$ consists of vertex $rt$ and no edges.
+The structure of $T$ changes in \cref{line:SPT:changePi1,line:SPT:changePi2}.
+It is important to notice that the order of relaxations performed at \cref{line:SPT:invokeRelax} allows us to assume that whenever $\textsc{Relax}(u, v)$ is executed, $u$ is in $T$.
 We will assume $T$ is a tree before the relaxation and prove that it will also be the case after the relaxation.
 If $v$ was in $T$ earlier, then $T$ changes a parent of $v$, thus remaining connected while preserving the number of vertices and edges.
 If $v$ was not in $T$, then $T$ grows by one vertex and one edge.
 In both cases, $T$ is a connected graph with $|V(T)|$ vertices and $|V(T)|-1$ edges, so it is a tree. \end{proof}